InitRunner

 Triggers

-Triggers allow agents to run automatically in response to events — cron schedules, file changes, or incoming webhooks.
-They are configured in spec.triggers and activated with the initrunner daemon command.
+Triggers allow agents to run automatically in response to events — cron schedules, file changes, incoming webhooks, or messaging platforms.
+They are configured in spec.triggers and activated with initrunner run <role> --daemon.

 Trigger Types